Automotive Service Technician

 - Suspension/Steering and Brake Systems

-To be eligible for this Automotive Service Technician program, you must be currently employed as an apprentice.
+To be eligible for this apprenticeship program, you must be currently employed as an apprentice.

 - The program's earn-while-you-learn training approach means that you are compensated for the time you spend with your employer.